 Pressing Flowers.
 Want to know how to press flowers in a book?
-Here's easy flower pressing instructions everyone can do.
+Here's easy flower pressing instructions that everyone can do.
 Preserving fresh flowers that last forever.

-Pressing flowers is a fantastic way of preserving fresh flowers and keeping your memories and remembering happy times.
+Pressing flowers is a fantastic way of preserving fresh flowers and keeping your memories and remembering those happy times.

 Maybe you have christened your baby and received a beautiful bouquet of fresh flowers.
 Or you would like to save your wedding flowers or your special birthday flowers.